Who is CPRG

 CPRG is responsible for activating, or assembling, the Emergency Operations Centre (EOC), which is the team of people on the end of the emails and phones whose aim is to help make sure general practice and community pharmacy are able to look after their patients in an emergency event.

 What is an emergency?
-A health emergency may be a natural or man-made event that suddenly or significantly disrupts the care and treatment of patients; or changes or increases demand for an organisation’s services.
+An emergency may be a natural or man-made event that suddenly or significantly disrupts the care and treatment of patients; it may change or increase demand for our health services.
 It may have no warning, such as an earthquake, or come with prior warning, e.g. a pandemic.

 The Primary EOC sits within a structure of other EOCs (such as Hillmorton Hospital, Christchurch Hospital, etc.), under the umbrella of Te Whatu Ora Waitaha Canterbury Emergency Coordination Centre (ECC), all with the objective of managing the emergency response for the Canterbury health system.
 EOCs are based on the Coordinated Incident Management System (CIMS).
 More information on CIMS can be found here: https://www.civildefence.govt.nz/resources/coordinated-incident-management-system-cims-third-edition/